Guide to British Music of the 1960s

 Biography | Discography | Web Links | Books

-Mick Jagger- vocals/harmonica, Keith Richards- guitar, Brian Jones- guitar/sitar/harmonica, Charlie Watts- Drums, Bill Wyman- Bass
+Mick Jagger - vocals/harmonica, Keith Richards - guitar, Brian Jones - guitar/sitar/harmonica/keyboards, Charlie Watts - Drums, Bill Wyman- Bass

-The South's answers to the Beatles?
+The South's answers to The Beatles?
 Probably not but the true survivors of the 1960s. the different members of the band had been playing in a series of r 'n' b groups, mostly in West London, such as Alexis Korner's Blues Incorporated.
 They came together to deputise for another band (check) at Oxford Street's Marquee Club.
 This was followed by a weekly residency at the now legendary Crawdaddy Club in Richmond.
 Over just a few weeks they increased their fan base so there were over 400 turning up including future Small Face Ian McLagan.
-Even the Beatles turned up to watch the Stones in Richmond and the word was soon around town.
+Even The Beatles turned up to watch The Rolling Stones in Richmond and the word was soon around town.
 Bookings followed including some in Liverpool and a UK tour supporting the Everly Brothers.
+In April 1963, Andrew Loog Oldham and Eric Easton visited The Crawdaddy and signed the band to a management deal.
+The band was playing virtually on-stop.
+Alongside the Crawdaddy, they were regulars at the Ricky Tick Club (above the Star & Garter) in Windsor and Studio 51 in Soho.

 To be completed